FairGrad: Fairness Aware Gradient Descent

 \subsection{Performance Measures}

-For fairness, we consider the three measures introduced in Section~\ref{subsec:fairnessmeasures}, namely Equalized Odds (EOdds), Equality of Opportunity (EOpp), and Accuracy Parity (AP).
-For each specific fairness notion, we report the average absolute fairness level of the different groups over the test set, that is $\frac{1}{K}\sum_{k=1}^K \abs{\fF[_k]{\setT,\fh[_\theta]{}}}$ (lower is better).
+For fairness, we consider the four measures introduced in Section~\ref{subsec:fairnessmeasures} and Appendix~\ref{app:sec:fairnessmeasures}, namely Equalized Odds (EOdds), Equality of Opportunity (EOpp), Accuracy Parity (AP), and Demographic Parity (DP).
+For each specific fairness notion, we report the average absolute fairness level of the different groups over the test set, that is $\frac{1}{K}\sum_{k=1}^K \abs{\feF[_k]{\setT,\fh[_\theta]{}}}$ (lower is better).
 To assess the utility of the learned models, we use their accuracy levels over the test set, that is $\frac{1}{n} \sum_{i=1}^{n} \mathbb{I}_{\fh[_\theta]{x_i} = y_i}$ (higher is better).
 All the results reported are averaged over 5 independent runs and standard deviations are provided.
 Note that, in the main paper, we graphically report a subset of the results over the aforementioned datasets.
-We provide detailed results in the supplementary material, including the missing pictures as well as complete tables with accuracy levels, fairness levels, and fairness level of the most well-off and worst-off groups for all the relevant methods.
+We provide detailed results in Appendix~\ref{app:subsec:extended-standard}, including the missing pictures as well as complete tables with accuracy levels, fairness levels, and fairness level of the most well-off and worst-off groups for all the relevant methods.